Go to content

 email: Stefanie.Weymann-Teschke@ur.de

-Office hours during the semester break summer 2024:
+Office hours spring semester break 2025:

+In person and via Zoom.
 To register, please send an email to stefanie.weymann-teschke@ur.de at least 24 hours in advance.

-Dr. phil., Amerikanische/Englische Philologie, Heidelberg University: The City as Performance: The Contemporary American Novel and the Power of the Senses
+• Dr. phil., Amerikanische/Englische Philologie, Heidelberg University: The City as Performance: The Contemporary American Novel and the Power of the Senses

-M.A. in English, Kings's College London
+M.A. in English, King's College London

 B.A. in English and American Studies / Neuere deutsche Literatur, University of Freiburg